Distractor-free Generalizable 3D Gaussian Splatting: Method

-The objective of the first inference stage is to select references with minimal distractor and disparity among the predefined scene-images pool, adjacent $K$ views ($K\ge N$) sampled in the test scenes.
+\paragraph{Reference Scoring Mechanism.} The objective of the first inference stage is to select references with minimal distractor and disparity among the predefined scene-images pool, adjacent $K$ views ($K\ge N$) sampled in the test scenes.
 Therefore, we propose a Reference Scoring mechanism based on the pre-trained DGGS in Sec.~\ref{4.1}.
-Specifically, it first samples $N$ adjacent references near the query from the scene-images pool $\{ \mathbf{I} \}^K_P$ for coarse 3DGS prediction.
+Specifically, it first samples $N$ adjacent references from the scene-images pool $\{ \mathbf{I} \}^K_P$ for coarse 3DGS prediction.
 We then designate unselected views from $\{ \mathbf{I} \}^K_P$ as query for mask prediction $\{\mathcal{M}\}^{K-N}$, while the distractor masks of the chosen reference views are $\{\mathcal{M}^{En}_{Ref}\}^{N}$.
 All image masks in pool are scored by Eq.~\ref{eq13}, in which top $N$ images are selected in next stage,

 where $\mathcal{S}$ is the pixel-wise summation for each mask.
 In practice, besides distractor size, the extrinsics of candidate images are also crucial reference scoring factors due to disparity.
 Thanks to the discussion of disparity-induced error masks in Sec.~\ref{4.1.2}, we can directly utilize the count of positive pixels in $\mathcal{M}$ as the single criterion, which selects references that provide better coverage of query view, as shown in Fig.~\ref{fig5}~\ref{fig6}.
 In the second stage, we employ top-ranked images as references for fine reconstruction, effectively reselecting the candidate images in the pool without increasing GPU memory.
 Although this approach successfully handles distractor-heavy references, it comes at the cost of decreased rendering efficiency.
 Optionally, we mitigate this by halving the image resolution in the first stage.